JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-my-flows-list-flow-edit.png)

-4. The flow will be show.
-Select the first step, the `Request step`
+4. The flow is show, in detail.
+Select the first step, the `Request step`.
+The fields are shown

     ![alt tag](img/flow-request-step-url.png)

-5. Once selected, the URL of the Request step endpoint is shown
+5. The URL of the Request step endpoint is now available to copy
 6. **Copy and write down** the Url in the `HTTP POST to this URL` field
 7. Select `X Close' to close this page.
 Do *not* save any changes